The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Indicators of Compromise

-• Unexpected system crashes or kernel panics on devices with affected Qualcomm chipsets
+• Unexpected firmware crashes, watchdog resets, or kernel panics on devices using affected Qualcomm chipsets

 Detection Strategies